 Expanded access and compassionate use have pressured the FDA to uphold the interests of Americans by streamlining the process for citizens to more freely make their own medical decisions.
 Right to Try is a redundant act, and drug manufacturers will continue to deny the terminally ill access to clinical trials without intervention.

 What are the thoughts of our readers?
-Do you believe Right to Try should be modified to include regulations to pharmaceutical companies?We value your comments!
-Please weigh in on our comment section below.
+Do you believe Right to Try should be modified to include regulations to pharmaceutical companies?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com